leviwilson/marshall-starke.org/employment.md

 Marshall-Starke Development Center is accepting resumes for the position of:

 <h4 class="subheader">Personal/Social/Community Support Services Trainer</h4>
-Qualifications:  High school diploma or G.E.D. preferred, Post high school training in teaching or training methodology; preferably experience in instructional capacity in a school, adult education, or rehabilitation facility; demonstrated skills in leardership and instructional ability, and ability to pass drug/alcohol, tuberculosis, and criminal history.
+Qualifications:  High school diploma or G.E.D. preferred, willingness to learn skills related to working with individuls with a disablity/disablities, and ability to pass drug/alcohol, tuberculosis, and criminal history.

 ##### Job Description
 Responsible for an individual or group of individuals, either separately or in a team teaching program; assists in the development of individual program plans and implementation through instructional situations in the areas of personal, social, and community living skills.